JeanArce/semester-project-two-auctions/README.md

   2. Browse available items on listing
   3. Can participate the bidding(registered)

-     on terminal or command line
+     to commit on terminal or command line

   4. git status
   5. git add .